 - Finally, once they evaluate all potential solutions, they’ll make a buying decision.
 This third stage of the buying cycle is called Decision.

-Site taxonomy might not seem like the most important factor affecting your site’s performance or your SEO; however, poor content classification could lead to poor user experience and indexing issues -- both of which result in lower rankings.
+Site taxonomy might not seem like the most important factor affecting your site’s performance analytics or your SEO, however, poor content classification could lead to poor user experience and indexing issues — both of which result in lower rankings in the search results and a decreased conversion rate.